MyPureCloud/developer-center-blog/source/2017-08-10-evolving-the-contact-lookup-api/index.html.markdown

 - **Graceful fallback requires work, but not as much as you might be afraid of**
   - Our situation was somewhat unique in that we could still return accurate results in the face of a failure, but there are often scenarios where there are options to return partial results, results from a stale cache or intelligent defaults rather than fail outright.
 Using a project like Hystrix provides a great framework for handling and recovering from failures.

 I hope you have enjoyed this little peek behind the scenes to see how the sausage got made!
+Go check out all the external contact APIs [here](https://developer.mypurecloud.com/api/rest/v2/externalcontacts/index.html).